tbohne/obd_ontology/README.md

 Creates a backup in `fuseki_root/run/backups/`.

 The `.nq.gz` file should be extracted and the resulting `data` should be renamed to `data.ttl` so that it can be interpreted directly, e.g., when launching it on the server (see above).

+**Extend knowledge graph:**

+- `ExpertKnowledgeEnhancer` can be used to extend the knowledge graph hosted by the Fuseki server with vehicle-agnostic OBD knowledge (codes, symptoms, etc.) provided in the form of `templates/expert_knowledge_template.txt`
+- `OntologyInstanceGenerator` enhances the knowledge graph hosted by the Fuseki server with vehicle-specific instance data, i.e., connects the on-board diagnosis data recorded in a particular car with corresponding background knowledge stored in the knowledge graph

+**Query knowledge graph:**

+The `KnowledgeGraphQueryTool` provides a library of predefined queries for accessing useful information stored in the knowledge graph.

 ## Interpretation of non-obvious aspects modeled in the ontology